ferhatabd/FAStoryKit/README.md

 Currently the framework supports __UIImage__ and __AVPlayer__ objects as the contents of the stories.
 Therefore images and videos can be displayed in any Story view.

-To do that there is a dedicate ViewController that controls the rewind / next / previous features and that displays a progress indicator as well.
+To do that there is a dedicated ViewController that controls the rewind / next / previous features and that displays a progress indicator as well.

 All it takes is to initialize the viewController, pass the __FAStory__ object and present the view controller.